apok99/react-insta-tables/README.md

 ### Configuration.

-This simple code mounts a fastest table, with filters by columns, pagination, order by columns on different by date or by a string.
+This simple code mounts an insta table, with filters by columns, pagination, order by columns on different by date or by a string.

 In the version 1.0 we have only 3 props: